-Spring time on the West Coast of South Africa offers visitors a magical display of wildflowers, filling the typically dusty and arid land with vibrant colours of pink, purple, white and flaming orange.
+On our 8 Day privately guided tour of the wild flowers we visit the West Coast of South Africa which offers visitors a magical display of wild flowers during Aug - Sep each year.
+The typically dusty and arid land becomes filled with vibrant colours of pink, purple, white and flaming orange.
 Fynbos, vygies and daisies are some of the hundreds of indigenous species that blossom during this time of the year attracting thousands of people to come and marvel at this annual natural phenomenon.

 The quality and duration of the flower season is largely dependent on timing and weather.
 In favourable conditions consisting of decent spring rains and warm temperatures, the flowers will begin to bloom in the last two weeks of August, right through towards the end of September and into October.